solo-fsw/opensesame3_plugin_markers/readme.md

 # Plugin for OpenSesame for sending markers
 ## Intro
-This is an OpenSesame plugin for seding markers with Leiden University devices.
+This is an OpenSesame plugin for sending markers with Leiden University devices.

 ## Installation
 Make sure Git is installed.